 Tip: A transit routing number—also known as a check routing number, ABA number or routing transit number (RTN)—is a nine-digit code that identifies the bank, its branch and location.
 Bank of America customers can find their routing numbers by using the routing numbers FAQ page.

 Set up a wire transfer

 For sending a large amount of money, wire transfers can be a solution.
 Keep in mind that there’s typically a fee for wire transfers.
 To make a wire transfer, you can call, visit or go online with your bank or a wire transfer company.
 Regardless, make sure you use a trusted source.

-- Fees are common and vary based on the institution.
+- Fees vary based on the institution, though it could be free based on the type of account a customer has.
 Companies may charge a fee for sending as well as receiving wire transfers, and rates may increase if you’re sending the money to someone outside the U.S.

 - Delivery time is generally one day or less.